Early signs of dementia | aged care options available

 Conditions similar to dementia

-Dementia-like symptoms are not always a result of dementia.
-Many other conditions can cause changes in personality, behaviour and ability that appear similar to dementia, which is why it’s so important to seek medical advice.
+Dementia-like symptoms are not always caused by dementia.
+Many other conditions can cause changes in personality, behaviour and ability.
+Many can appear similar to dementia, which is why it’s so important to seek medical advice.
 These conditions include:

 • Delirium